Illustrated Fleet lists of Steamship Companies of the China Coast, and the Pearl and Yangtze Rivers

 China Navigation Co's fast North China service steamer SHENGKING, photo attribution to the separate site wikiswire.com, which links to pages covering histories and illustrations of all the China Nav Co ships up to the present day.
-We recommend <http://wikiswire.com/wiki/Category:Ships> for details of the China Navigation Co. and John Swire & Sons ships.
+Ship histories of CNC ships by Howard were first published in 1973.
+We recommend <http://wikiswire.com/wiki/Category:Ships> for latest details of the China Navigation Co. and John Swire & Sons ships.

 Negotiations by the Chinese Government resulted in the Treaty of 1943 which reserved Chinese coastal and river services for Chinese-flag ships only.
 Nevertheless, it is notable that a number of Chinese coastal operators had managed to build substantial fleets in the difficult conditions in the first part of the 20th century.
 We are introducing some of these operators below.

 Yu Ya-ching (Yu Xiaqing) built up and managed a number of companies with varied shareholdings including